juanpc2018/Ext4-File-System-v1-vs.-v2/README.md

 https://www.acc.umu.se/~bosse/
 https://www.acc.umu.se/~bosse/ext2fsd/
 https://www.acc.umu.se/~bosse/ext2fsd/0.70/

 https://github.com/bobranten/Ext4Fsd

 The Search for the Perfect File System continues.
 Linux is Bad for ExFAT,
-but ExFAT is the only File System that can be Read in Windows & Mac without special drivers.
+but ExFAT is the only File System that can be Read&Write in Windows & Mac without special drivers.
 ExFAT is a common File Format for Mac & Win.
 ExFAT is Not as good as NTFS,
 Mac can Read NTFS, Not write, unless you use one of the NTFS drivers, free and Paid from Paragon,